buda-base/drs-deposit/DRS-BATCH-PROCESSING/DepositWorkflow.md

 After you rename the file and disconnect the DRS deposit process automatically kicks in (between 0800 and 2000 EST Monday - Friday).

 ** IMPORTANT DO NOT POLL FOR RESULTS RIGHT AWAY ** This can interfere with the DRS process.
+#### When you need to delete a failed deposit.
+This is not bad.
+The build process below examines the list of available builds, and deletes any which have LOADREPORTS.
+So if a build fails, it can be restarted.

 ### Download yesterdays loadreports
 In the directory you made the prior day (see below), look for the file _sourceFileList_.UploadTrack.lst.
 It contains a separated list of users and the sources of the batches they deposited.
 A typical run is